Input/Output in python with print() and input() functions.

 Enter the first number 3 Enter the second number 4 Result = 7

 In a similar way, you can add two floating-point (decimal) numbers too.
 In that case, the conversion will be from string to float using the float() function.
 There can be several ways to enter inputs.
-Just keep in mind whatever you enter is a string.
+Just keep in mind that whatever you enter is a string.
 All string operators/operators are applicable.

 Learn Output using print() function in python: